from lec_utils import *

 groupby

-usage. - Pivot tables using the
+. - Pivot tables using

 pivot_table

-penguins = sns.load_dataset('penguins').dropna().reset_index(drop=True)
+penguins = pd.read_csv('data/penguins.csv')

 penguins